About Past Future Entertainment

 During all phases of game design and development, the project scope, budget, technical requirements, implementation workflows, tools, game engine and other software updates, optimizations, end-user hard-and software, unavoidable unexpected changes and new opportunities are taken into constant evaluation.

-It is very important to dedicate some time thinking about those things, evaluating them in the context of your project and then making clear decisions before moving further.
-Evaluating a horde of options is a process that can seem daunting but can actually be quite fun.
+It is very important to dedicate some time thinking about those things, evaluating them in the context of your project and making clear decisions before moving further.
+Evaluating a multitude of options is a process that can seem daunting but can actually be quite fun.
 Milestones, external deadlines and timed goal setting can help here, as it is possible to get stuck in this process for long.

 References are divided into pieces to create reusable modular 3D assets, to be reused in multiple building variations.

-While when working with sets of carefully curated modular parts, fitting a defined grid size – much like LEGO bricks – you can create virtually endless, instanced combinations and variations.
+When working with sets of carefully curated modular parts, fitting a defined grid size – much like LEGO bricks – you can create virtually endless, instanced combinations and variations.

-Tabletop projects
+Tabletop game design projects

 Due to COVID measures at the time, we could only fit fourteen people in the hired venue for the info session.

+All 14 initial participants of the info session were interested to join the project’s first run.
 We had to decide on a monthly date, and that was no easy decision.
 We had to choose the weekday most people were able to join in, and settled for eight participants who were able to attend the sessions at the same time slots.

 Brainstorm